-Lincoln Animal Ambassadors offers a low-cost spay/neuter program for those unable to pay the full cost of altering their pets.
-To have your name added to the Low Cost Spay/Neuter Program wait list, please leave a message on our voice mail line at 402-817-1168.
-A LAA volunteer will respond to your call within 24 hours.
+Lincoln Animal Ambassadors offers a low-cost spay/neuter program for Lancaster County residents who are unable to pay the full cost of altering their pets.
+To have your name added to the Low Cost Spay/Neuter Program wait list, leave a message on our voice mail line at 402-817-1168.
+An LAA volunteer will respond to your call in order to get the necessary information to issue a voucher for a participating veterinary clinic.

 If you are a veterinarian who is interested in joining our fight against pet overpopulation by participating in our spay/neuter program, please leave a message on our voice mail line at 402-817-1168.

-Currently donations,fundraisers and grants are the sources of funding for our low-cost spay/neuter program.
-As with all the Lincoln Animal Ambassador's programs, an all-volunteer staff coordinates this program.
-Please send your tax-deductible monetary donation for our low-cost spay/neuter program to: Lincoln Animal Ambassadors, PO Box 67072, Lincoln, Nebraska 68506.
+Currently donations, fundraisers and grants are the sources of funding for our low-cost spay/neuter program.
+As with all the Lincoln Animal Ambassador's programs, an all-volunteer staff coordinates this program and we do our best to respond in a timely manner.
+Please send your tax-deductible monetary donation for our low-cost spay/neuter program to:

 How does the Lincoln Animal Ambassador’s Low Cost Spay/Neuter Program work?